Kick-My-Bot/slate/source/index.html.md

 }
 ```

 This option sets the main color of the chat window (headers, bot message, bot bubble).
-The color must be in hexadecimal.
+The color must be in <i>hexadecimal</i>.
 <aside class="notice">
 <b><u>Default:</u></b> `#1abc9c`
 </aside>